CatChenal/MCCE4-Alpha/README.md

 getpdb 4LZT
 `

 Now we can run MCCE.
-The easiest way is with "run_mcce4", which runs through the first four steps and calculates pKas for each residue of the PDB file, saving them to "pK.out" upon successful completion of the fourth step.
+The easiest way is with "run_mcce4", which calculates pKas for each residue of the PDB file, saving them to "pK.out" upon successful completion.

 `
 run_mcce4 4lzt.pdb